antoniomuso/Next/README.md

-# *Next!* A tool to remote control your presentations
+# *Next!* A multimodal tool to remote control your presentations

 *Next!* allows you to change slide without using mouse and keyboard or any other kind of device that requires physical contact.
 Exploiting the Microsoft Kinect, it enables you to use both gestures and voice commands to control your presentations.